• Skip to primary navigation

 Strawberry banana smoothie bowl with toppings served in a white bowl with a half of a banana to the left and strawberries to the right of the bowl.

-Serve it as a breakfast smoothie bowl, or as an after-school snack.
+This strawberry banana smoothie bowl can be served as a breakfast smoothie bowl, for lunch, or as an after-school snack.
 No matter when you serve it, your kids will love it!

-Oh, and it's especially fun to serve this 'smoothie bowl bar' style.
-Set out a few different topping options and let your kids pick what to top their smoothie bowl with!
+It's especially fun to serve this 'smoothie bowl bar' style.
+All you need to do for this is to set out a few different topping options and let your kids decide what they want to top their smoothie bowl with.

 For another 'must try' smoothie bowl recipe, check out my Tropical Blue Smoothie Bowl - it's blue!